Deltares/MeshKernel/docs/latex/MeshKernelTechnicalDesignDocument.md

 These triangles having the above properties are merged by collapsing the face nodes to the node having the minimum absolute cosine (e.g. the node where the internal angle is closer to 90 degrees).

+# The Mesh1D class

+Mesh1D is a base class derived from Mesh.
+A mesh 1d is composed of a series of connected edges representing 1d real word features, such as pipes or a sewage network.

+# The Mesh2D class

+The mesh class represents an unstructured mesh.
+When communicating with the client only unstructured meshes are used.
+Some algorithms generate curvilinear grids (see section 9), but these are converted to a mesh instance when communicating with the client.

+# The RTree class

+The mesh class stores two RTree class instances, used for inquiring the closest mesh nodes and edge to a point.
+RTree is a class wrapping the boost::geometry::index::rtree code, adding an interface for performing common queries such as inquiring the closest point (`meshkernel::RTree::NearestNeighborsOnSquaredDistance`) or a vector of the nearest neighbours (`meshkernel::RTree::NearestNeighbors`).
+RTee has a `m_queryCache`, a vector used for colleting all the query results and avoid frequent re-allocations when the number of results changes.

+# The Contacts class

+The responsability of the contacts class

 # The mesh OrthogonalizationAndSmoothing class